OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

 ![](/docs/images/3048087/3277705.png)

-If aÂ [variable](/docs/home/deploying-applications/variables.md)Â is defined in the Octopus web portal, and an **appSettings, applicationSettings** or **connectionStrings** element exists for it in any of your **.config** files, Tentacle will automatically replace the value after extracting your package.
+If a [variable](/docs/home/deploying-applications/variables.md) is defined in the Octopus web portal, and an **appSettings, applicationSettings** or **connectionStrings** element exists for it in any of your **.config** files, Tentacle will automatically replace the value after extracting your package.

 For example, suppose you have this configuration file: